 So, they’re not different.
 The term charcuterie includes cured meat in its definition.

 Obviously, the term charcuterie has taken on a much larger definition over the years.
-Really, it’s become an umbrella term because when most folks hear “charcuterie board” they assume it includes meat, cheese, pickled vegetables, fruits, crackers, and anything else on the board.
-Personally, it doesn’t matter to me and I love charcuterie boards but now you have a random piece of knowledge you can drop on your friends and family.
+It’s become an umbrella term because when most folks hear “charcuterie board,” they assume it includes meat, cheese, pickled vegetables, fruits, crackers, and anything else on the board.
+Personally, it doesn’t matter to me, and I love charcuterie boards, but now you have a random piece of knowledge you can drop on your friends and family.

 I hope this clears up some of the cured meat confusion but send us any questions you have and we’ll try to answer them.
 If you’re interested in trying some of our meats, all our salami flavors are available for nationwide shipping from our online store.
 If you’re in Denver, swing by the store to try our other products and chat meats!